Craftideas.info - Free Crafts, Tutorials and Patterns for all Seasons

 Instructions:

-1. Print out and trace the squirrel pattern onto the pine wood.
-Print out and trace the bottom piece onto the plywood.
+1. Print out and trace the squirrel pattern and the base onto the pine wood.

 2. Saw out all of the required pieces and sand them smooth.

-4. Paint the eye black.
+4. Draw the eye on with a pencil.
+Start with a circle and add points to both sides to create the eye shape.
+Paint the eye dark brown.
 Let it dry and then dot a white spot onto the front of the eye.

 5. Paint the bottom piece dark green on all sides and let it dry.
 Brush dark brown on the edges.